JDrocks450/KrabbyQuestEmu/README.md

  11. Build and Run Krabby Quest Game

 ## Is this legal?
 I am not distributing any copyrighted content, this is only a tool to read the game files that were distributed from another source.
+This is not a reason for piracy, nor does it condone/enable people to do so.
+It is simply a way to enjoy the game you obtained on modern hardware.
 Additionally, I am doing this only in the name of media preservation - not for profit in any way.
 I do not plan on accepting any donations.